dojo/docs/dojo/store/DataStore.rst

 .. contents::
     :depth: 3

 **dojo.store.DataStore** is an adapter for using Dojo DataStores with an object store consumer.
-This store allows the developer to convert existing datastores to implement the new `Dojo Object Store API <dojo/store>`_.
+This store allows the developer to convert existing datastores to implement the new :ref:`Dojo Object Store API <dojo/store>`.

 ========